 However, over the past few years, many foreign governments have declared that Tunisia is safe for tourist travel once again.

 Only a few areas are currently advised against for tourism, and tourists can follow Tunisia travel safety advice to stay secure.

 Is it Safe to Travel to Tunisia?

-However, The BFO lifted its travel restrictions for Tunisia in 2017.
-But although a large area of Tunisia is safe to visit now, there are still certain areas of Tunisia considered unsafe and travel to these areas is not advised.
+However, the BFO lifted its travel restrictions for Tunisia in 2017.
+Although a large area of Tunisia is safe to visit now, there are still certain areas of Tunisia considered unsafe and travel to these areas is not advised.

 Unsafe Places to Visit in Tunisia